janten/flickr-gallery/README.md

 Credits
 -------
-This project uses the [socialico font](http://fontfabric.com/social-media-icons-pack/) by Fontfabric and (Arvo)[http://files.korkork.com/index.php?/fonts/arvo/] by Anton Koovit.
+This product uses the Flickr API but is not endorsed or certified by Flickr.
+It uses the [socialico font](http://fontfabric.com/social-media-icons-pack/) by Fontfabric and [Arvo](http://files.korkork.com/index.php?/fonts/arvo/) by Anton Koovit.